seqweb/seqwebcode/docs/technical/polyglot-pipeline.md

   <br> <em> a box</em>
 </p>

-Each node is designed as a **plug-and-play module**, capable of being composed, replaced, tested, or reused independently, regardless of implementation language.
+Each module is designed as a **plug-and-play unit**, capable of being composed, replaced, tested, or reused independently, regardless of implementation language.

-Nodes may be composed via **native orchestration** (when implemented in the same language) or executed in isolation through **IO wrappers** that expose a standardized shell or CLI interface.
+Modules may be composed via **native orchestration** (when implemented in the same language) or executed in isolation through **IO wrappers** that expose a standardized shell or CLI interface.
 This hybrid model allows clean decoupling, testability, and flexibility across execution boundaries.

 ---